 The serum phenobarbital concentrations should be measured after steady state has been achieved.
+Blood samples could be taken at the same time to allow plasma phenobarbital concentration to be determined preferably during trough levels, shortly before the next dose of phenobarbital is due.
 The ideal therapeutic range for serum phenobarbital concentration is between 15 and 40 μ g/ml.
 If serum phenobarbital concentration is less than 15 μ g/ml or the seizures are not controlled the dose may be increased by 20% at a time, with associated monitoring of serum phenobarbital levels up to a maximum serum concentration 45 μ g/ml.
 The ultimate doses may vary considerably (ranging from 1 mg to 15 mg per kg body weight twice daily) because of the differences in phenobarbital excretion and differences in sensitivity among patients.

-If the seizures are not being satisfactorily controlled and if the maximum level concentration is about $40\mu g/ml$, then the diagnosis should be reconsidered and/or a second antiepileptic veterinary medicinal product (such as bromides) should be added to the treatment protocol.
+If the seizures are not being satisfactorily controlled and if the maximum level concentration is about $40 \mu g/ml$, then the diagnosis should be reconsidered and/or a second antiepileptic veterinary medicinal product (such as bromides) should be added to the treatment protocol.

-In stabilised epileptic patients, it is not recommended to switch this tablet formulation to another phenobarbital formulation.
+In stabilised epileptic patients, it is not recommended to switch this tablet formulation for another phenobarbital formulation.
 However, if this cannot be avoided then additional caution should be taken.
-It is recommended to try to achieve as similar dosages as possible compared with the previous formulation used, taking into consideration current plasma concentration measurements.
+It is recommended to try to achieve as similar dosages as possible compared with the previous formulation used taking into consideration current plasma concentration measurements.
 Monitoring for increased side effects and for hepatic dysfunction should be conducted more regularly until stabilisation is confirmed.
 Stabilisation protocols as for initiating treatments should be followed.
-Withdrawal of therapy with Phenobarbital formulations should be made gradually to avoid precipitating an increase in the frequency of seizures.
+Withdrawal of phenobarbital or transition to or from another type of antiepileptic therapy should be made gradually to avoid precipitating an increase in the frequency of seizures.